5 Things ‘In Memory’ Gave Families of Vietnam Veterans Who Passed Away After The War

 “Not everyone who lost his life in Vietnam died there.
 Not everyone who returned from Vietnam ever left there,” John McCorkle said after hearing the story of Glen Johnson.
 Glen passed away in 2011 as a result of illnesses attributed to Agent Orange exposure in Vietnam.

-Glen was one of the 312 honorees at this year’s In Memory Day Ceremony, recognizing those whose lives were cut short due to illnesses related to their service.
+Glen was one of the 312 honorees at the 2016 In Memory Day Ceremony, recognizing those whose lives were cut short due to illnesses related to their service.

 Every year, VVMF hosts the In Memory program to recognize the sacrifices these veterans have made and to bring awareness to the lasting effects of Vietnam.
 For many, the war is not over – it simply continues.
-Friends and loved ones were asked to share what they got out of this year’s ceremony.
+Friends and loved ones were asked to share what they got out of the 2016 ceremony.
 VVMF broke their responses down into five takeaways.

 5. The connection with other people